-- Are parents and children and young people involved in co-producing and reviewing the home learning policy? - Has a working group been organised to help review and develop the policy? - Do you use a range of methods to gather the views of parents and children and young people about home learning? - Are there any specific support needs for children and young people and/or parents? - Are you working with your community partners to help address support needs such as family learning, adult learning, literacy teams? - Is the policy regularly reviewed and updated to meet the changing needs of the establishment community? - What are the positive elements of your current home learning policy? - What improvements are required to improve the policy?
+- Are parents and children and young people involved in co-producing and reviewing the learning at home policy? - Has a working group been organised to help review and develop the policy? - Do you use a range of methods to gather the views of parents and children and young people about learning at home? - Are there any specific support needs for children and young people and/or parents? - Are you working with your community partners to help address support needs such as family learning, adult learning, literacy teams? - Is the policy regularly reviewed and updated to meet the changing needs of the establishment community? - What are the positive elements of your current learning at home policy? - What improvements are required to improve the policy?

-Activity 3: Home learning activities
+Activity 3: Learning at home activities